 Flutist Vanessa Holroyd holds a bachelor’s in literature from Yale University, a master’s in flute performance from McGill University, and an Artist Diploma from the Longy School of Music of Bard College.
 Her teachers include Geralyn Coticone, Robert Willoughby, Timothy Hutchins, Michael Parloff and Elssa Green.
 She was a prizewinner in the 2002 National Flute Association’s Young Artist Competition, receiving the award for best performance of Dan Welcher’s “Florestan’s Falcon,” commissioned for that competition; and was the 2004 recipient of Chamber Music America’s “Residency Partnership Grant.”
 Ms. Holroyd performs with Emmanuel Music, the New Bedford Symphony Orchestra, and Arcadian Winds, a Boston-based woodwind quintet specializing in contemporary music.
 Other collaborations include the Boston-based chamber group Ensemble Poema, and recitals with pianist Joy Cline Phinney throughout New England and by invitation at festivals in the British and American Virgin Islands.
 She is on the faculty of Philips Exeter Academy and serves as the school’s concert series manager; she also serves on the faculty of the Boston Youth Symphony Orchestra.
 She has performed and taught as a guest faculty artist at the Apple Hill Center for Chamber Music in Nelson, NH since 2007.
 Ms. Holroyd also co-owns and operates the music agency Music Management in Belmont, MA.
 She lives in Jamaica Plain, MA with her husband and two children.

-Jesse Irons, violin, is a founder of A Far Cry, a self-conducted string orchestra, and has appeared in concert across the United States, as well as in Kazakhstan, Kyrgyzstan, and Singapore.
-His playing was described as "insinuating" by the New York Times, and he's pretty sure they meant it in a good way.
+Jesse Irons, violin, is a founder of A Far Cry, a self-conducted string orchestra, and has appeared in concert across the United States and Europe, as well as in Kazakhstan, Kyrgyzstan, and Singapore.
+His playing has been described as "insinuating" by the New York Times, and he's pretty sure they meant it in a good way.
 Before completing his studies at New England Conservatory, he received undergraduate and graduate degrees from Baltimore’s Peabody Conservatory, serving as graduate assistant in chamber music.
-His teachers have included Pamela Frank and Nicholas Kitchen.
-Mr. Irons enjoys exploring music outside the classical mainstream, and has performed with Yo-Yo Ma and the Silk Road Ensemble as well as with the avant-garde-improvising Ligeti String Quartet Project.
-His baroque-violin-playing alter ego appears with the Handel and Haydn Society, Boston Baroque, and numerous small ensembles around Boston, and it has studied historical performance with Manfredo Kraemer and Robert Mealy.
+His mentors include Pamela Frank and Nicholas Kitchen.
+Mr. Irons enjoys exploring music outside the classical mainstream, and has performed with Yo-Yo Ma and the Silk Road Ensemble as well as with the cutting-edge new music ensemble Alarm Will Sound.
+His baroque-violin-playing alter ego appears with the Handel and Haydn Society, Boston Baroque, and numerous small ensembles around Boston, including the recently formed quintet Gut Reaction.

 Violinist Danielle Maddon is well known to New England audiences for her vibrant playing and broad experience as a soloist, concertmaster, recitalist, chamber and orchestral musician.
 Performing on both modern and period instruments, Ms. Maddon has appeared in venues including Carnegie Hall, Vatican City, and Tokyo's Suntory Hall, in repertoire spanning four centuries.
 Critics have hailed her playing as "magnificent", "stunning", "masterful", and "heartfelt".
 She performs with Boston Baroque, Emmanuel Music, the Boston Pops, the Boston Musica Viva, the Handel and Haydn Society, Cantata Singers, the Boston Cecelia, and other groups.
 Ms. Maddon was twice awarded full fellowships to both the Tanglewood Music Center and the Los Angeles Philharmonic Institute, winning concertmaster posts for conductors Kurt Masur, Michael Tilson-Thomas, Leonard Slatkin, and Sir Charles Grove.
 For four seasons, she was concertmaster of the Tallahassee Symphony.
 Ms. Maddon performed for two years as a first violinist in the Singapore Symphony Orchestra, and tutored violin students at the National University of Singapore.
 As concertmaster and soloist for the New England Philharmonic under Richard Pittman, she has performed twelve violin concertos by modern masters including Berg, Harbison, Dutilleux, and Lutoslawski.
 On March 2, 2013, she will premiere a new violin concerto by Bernard Hoffer, commissioned by the New England Philharmonic and written for her.